bzzzzzzzzzzzzz/dkey/README.md

 $ truffle migrate
 ```

-Grab the contract address that 'Test' is deployed to.
+From the terminal, grab the contract address that 'Test' is deployed to.

 Serve the website to your browser:
 ```bash